matrix-org/matrix-spec-proposals/proposals/XXXX-profiles-as-rooms-v2.md

 The federation version of this endpoint mirrors its behaviour mostly with the client server API version of this endpoint.
 The federation version of the endpoint adds the `requesting_user` query parameter.
 This parameter is required when the `auth_event` parameter is present.
-Its used to indicate on whos behalf the request is made as this changes if a profile lookup fails or succeeds, due to that the `requesting_user` must have history visibility for `auth_event`.
+Its used to indicate on whose behalf the request is made as this changes if a profile lookup fails or succeeds, due to that the `requesting_user` must have history visibility for `auth_event`.

 The history visibility check is done from the perspective of the resident server for the profile owner.